 Air from the evaporator enters the heater assembly, where temperature blend doors direct a proportion of the air through the heater core to produce the required discharge air temperature.
 On the automatic control system two temperature blend doors operate independently to enable independent temperature selection for the left and right sides of the vehicle interior.
 The temperature blend doors are operated by a single stepper motor on manual systems and two stepper motors on automatic systems.
-The stepper motor(s) are controlled by the ATCM using LIN bus messages.
-For additional information, refer to Communications Network (418-00 Module Communications Network)
+The stepper motor(s) are controlled by the ATC module using LIN bus messages.

-The ATCM calculates the stepper motor position required to achieve the selected temperature and compares it against the current position, which is stored in memory.
-If there is any difference, the ATCM signals the stepper motor to adopt the new position.
+The ATC module calculates the stepper motor position required to achieve the selected temperature and compares it against the current position, which is stored in memory.
+If there is any difference, the ATC module signals the stepper motor to adopt the new position.